wp-plugins/twitter-friends-widget/readme.txt

 Feedback and requests for new features are welcome.
 Just leave a comment on the plugin homepage. (http://www.paulmc.org/whatithink/wordpress/plugins/twitter-friends-widget) or via Twitter to @whatithink

 == Changelog ==

+= Version 3.01 =
+* Updated CSS for better compatibility with IE.

 = Version 3.0 =
 * Complete rewrite of plugin.